AriFordsham/GHCWiki/records/overloaded-record-fields.md

   However it comes with a reasonable story: the instances are simply a way to choose among the many in-scope "x"'s.

+- Use the "Scope control by generalising the `String` type in `Has`" proposal above

 Solving this issue is important.